dexsuite/dex-retargeting/README.md

 The pickle file is a python dictionary with two keys: `meta_data` and `data`. `meta_data`, a dictionary, includes details about the robot, while `data`, a list, contains the robotic joint positions for each frame.
 For additional options, refer to the help information.
+Note that the time cost here includes both the hand pose detection from video, and the hand pose retargeting in single process mode.

 ```shell
 python3 example/detect_from_video.py --help